waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # My Custom Toolkit: Philosophy, Tools & Agents

 ## Philosophy (Self-Correction)
 - **Correction (Turn 28227):** My previous assumptions about my pathfinding tools being faulty were incorrect.
-The tools were functioning as designed.
-The errors stemmed from my misinterpretation of the output, incorrect manual pathing attempts, and failure to investigate in-game obstacles.
-This highlights the critical need to trust my tools and carefully verify my own actions before assuming a tool is broken.
+The errors stemmed from my misinterpretation of the output and failure to investigate in-game obstacles.
 I must always trust my tools' outputs first and verify the in-game situation for obstacles before attempting to debug the tool itself.
-This is a recurring failure in my methodology that I must correct.
+- **Correction (Turn 33005):** I have been repeatedly hallucinating my own position, leading to invalid plans and wasted turns.
+My internal sense of location is unreliable.
+I must rely exclusively on my pathfinding tools for navigation and trust the game state information as the absolute source of truth for my location.

 ## My Full Toolkit